torufuruya/torufuruya.github.io/README.md

 ## Greeting

-**Nice to e-meet you:)** My name is Toru.
+**Nice to e-meet you :)** My name is Toru.
 I am a Software Engineer and Mobile App Developer.
-I am a fan of technology and programming.
-I’m also loving ⚽️☕️🍺🍣.
-I'm based in Tokyo now and looking forward to collaborating with you wherever you are!
+I am a fan of technology📱, programming👨‍💻 and football⚽️.
+I'm based in Tokyo for now but looking forward to collaborating remotely with you wherever you are!

 ## Summary